-The MDM usually admits a select group of students who fall into this category.
-These applicants tend to have the business skills to handle some aspects of project development, such as client relations, marketing or group leadership.
+These applicants tend to have the business skills to handle some aspects of project development, such as client relations, marketing, or group leadership.
 However, they often lack specific knowledge and experience of the digital media project development process that runs from concept to prototype to deliverable.
-Examples of such digital media projects include but are not limited to, art installations, games and apps.

-If this describes your background, we recommend you submit samples such as business plans or project documentation that demonstrate effective planning and show evidence of successful outcomes.
-If you have project-management experience, submit a visual document that describes the project workflow and outlines how you completed a project on time and on budget.
+If this describes your background, we recommend you submit samples such as business plans or project documentation that demonstrate effective planning and successful outcomes.
+If you have project management experience, submit a visual document that describes the project workflow and outlines of how you completed a project on time and on budget.
 Be sure to include documentation of any problems you encountered during the project, and how these challenges were met.
 This will help demonstrate your problem-solving and critical thinking ability.

-We also strongly encourage applicants who fall into this broad category to demonstrate art, design or programming skills as additional skill(s) in their portfolio.
-This would make you more competitive in the applicant pool.
+We also strongly encourage applicants who fall into this broad category to demonstrate art, design or programming skills as additional skills in their portfolio.
+This will make you more competitive in the applicant pool.

 Desired software applications for students from a project management background would be: Trello, Slack, Asana Basecamp, Axure, Sketch, etc.

 Applicants with degrees unrelated to digital media